-1 Samuel 16:1-13ii
+1 Samuel 15:34-16:13ii

+Then Samuel went to Ramah; and Saul went up to his house in Gibeah of Saul.
+Samuel did not see Saul again until the day of his death, but Samuel grieved over Saul.
+And the LORD was sorry that he had made Saul king over Israel.
 The LORD said to Samuel, "How long will you grieve over Saul?
 I have rejected him from being king over Israel.
 "Fill your horn with oil and set out; I will send you to Jesse the Bethlehemite, for I have provided for myself a king among his sons."
 When Jesse and his sons came to sacrifice, he looked on Eliab and thought, "Surely the LORD's anointed is now before the LORD."
 But the LORD said to Samuel, "Do not look on his appearance or on the height of his stature, because I have rejected him; for the LORD does not see as mortals see; they look on the outward appearance, but the LORD looks on the heart."
 Jesse made seven of his sons pass before Samuel, and Samuel said to Jesse, "The LORD has not chosen any of these."
 Samuel said to Jesse, "Are all your sons here?"
 And he said, "There remains yet the youngest, but he is keeping the sheep."
 And Samuel said to Jesse, "Send and bring him; for we will not sit down until he comes here."
 He sent and brought him in.
 Now he was ruddy, and had beautiful eyes, and was handsome.
 The LORD said, "Rise and anoint him; for this is the one."
 Then Samuel took the horn of oil, and anointed him in the presence of his brothers; and the spirit of the LORD came mightily upon David from that day forward.
 Samuel then set out and went to Ramah.